RXCodes/CSocket/README.md

 # What is CSocket?
-**CSocket** allows users to easily program their own *Socket.io* server using visual coding; just like how hyperPad provides visual coding for creating apps and games.
-Users do not need to worry about coding at all, and it is completely free to deploy!
+**CSocket** allows users to easily program their own *Socket.io* server using visual code; just like how hyperPad provides visual coding for creating apps and games.
+Users do not need to worry about syntaxes and errors at all, and it is completely free to deploy!

 ### Current Status
 **CSocket** is not available in hyperPad yet, nor is it complete!
 I am currently working with the behavior system and the compile feature.
 I've only started, *(Nov 3, 2020)* and I cannot promise that this project will be successful.